MathieuBesson/food-order-service/README.md

-# Food order service (Backend API)
+# FoodRepository OrderRepository service (Backend API)

-A simple food order service
+A simple FoodRepository OrderRepository service

 ## Description

 This project is an application composed of a backend API in nodejs TypeScript and a front end ReactJs.
 You are here on the project's API repository

 ## Getting Started